ShaharBand/lua-style-guide/README.md

   - Initalizing a table with populating its fields all at once, if possible.
   - Add a trailing comma to all fields, including the last one.

-  > This makes the structure of your tables more evident at a glance.
-  > Trailing commas make it quicker to add new fields and produces shorter diffs.
+  > This makes the structure of your tables more evident at a glance, Trailing commas make it quicker to add new fields and produces shorter diffs.
   ```lua
   local player_data = {
     name = "Shahar",